Your dining chair feels comfortable at first—but hurts after 20–40 minutes.

 Engineering thesis: Dining comfort is not “soft vs firm.”
 It is about preventing posture drift.
 If the seat lets your pelvis roll back, your spine rounds and your neck compensates—fatigue becomes predictable.

-Dimensions That Predict Long-Sit Comfort (Quick Specs)
+Key Dimensions for Long-Sit Comfort

 | Dimension | Target Range (Imperial) | Target Range (Metric) | Why it Matters |